Indian Oil's March-quarter profit beats estimates on inventory gains

 IOC’s April-to-March 2021 average gross refining margin - the difference between the cost of crude oil processed and the selling price of refined products - jumped to $5.64 per barrel against $0.08 a barrel a year ago.

-The company, along with subsidiary Chennai Petroleum (CHPC.NS), controls about a third of India's 5 million-barrels-per-day (bpd) refining capacity.
+The company, along with subsidiary Chennai Petroleum, controls about a third of India’s 5 million-barrels-per-day (bpd) refining capacity.

 ($1 = 73.1400 Indian rupees)